 Charlie is appointed as an Expert by Experience Adviser to the Board.
 Charlie had a successful life, business and career but due to a series of major breakdowns, became homeless.
 Charlie spent time sleeping rough before staying at the Nightshelter and then moving on to a hostel and supported living.
 He has been a service user and works with many of the agencies associated with homelessness.

-In his role as advisor to the Board, Charlie is able to offer invaluable advice from the experience he gained whilst he was homelessness himself.
+In his role as advisor to the Board, Charlie is able to offer invaluable advice from the experience he gained whilst he was homeless himself.
 His lived experience makes him well qualified to assist Directors in planning strategy, as well as suggesting and looking at ways in which the Nightshelter can provide the best service for all our residents.